-Robots must be constructed and programmed in a way that their movement is not limited to only one dimension (that means one axis).
+Robots must be constructed and programmed in a way that their movement is not limited to only one dimension (defined as a single axis, such as).
 They must move in all directions, for example by turning.
 Robots must respond to the ball in a direct forward movement.
-For example, it is not enough to basically just move left and right in front of their own goal, but also to move directly towards the ball in a forward movement.
+For example, it is not enough to basically just move left and right in front of their own goal, it must also move directly towards the ball in a forward movement.
 At least one team robot must be able to seek and approach the ball anywhere on the field, unless the team has only one robot on the field at that time.
+Goalie has to approach the ball in the whole penalty area.